 You may face a situation where your home has suffered damages from a storm - or has flooded - and becomes uninhabitable.

-If it's unsafe to live in your home, you may need to find alternative accommodation until the damages are restored.
-So, are you insured to deal with these circumstances?
+If it's unsafe to live in your home, you may need to find alternative accommodation until the damage is fixed.

-Find out how alternative accommodation insurance could help, should you find yourself unable to use your home.
+Find out how alternative accommodation cover could help should you find yourself unable to use your home.

-Alternative accommodation cover is a part of your home insurance policy.
-It comes into play if your property becomes uninhabitable as a result of:
+Alternative accommodation covers you if your property becomes uninhabitable as a result of:

 - Flooding